skotterud98/MAS-220/README.md

 Emergency state is activated by pressing down the left encoder knob when elevator is moving.
 This is connected
 with an interrupt entering the emergency state, which stops all movement, clears all requests and moves downwards
 to the nearest floor.

-The video file is a demonstratin of the functionality of our program on the servo-lab unit.